Top Things to do Around Chesapeake City

 The Brown Box Theater Project performs a different Shakespeare play under the stars in Chesapeake City's waterfront park annually each fall.
 A free event.

-A holiday celebration that welcomes visitors to enjoy the Victorian Candlelight House Tour, take a horse-drawn carriage ride, sing along with the Dickens carolers, glide along the waterfront ice-skating rink.
+A holiday celebration that welcomes visitors to enjoy the Victorian Candlelight House Tour, take a horse-drawn carriage ride, sing along with the Dickens carolers, or glide along the waterfront ice-skating rink.
 Marvel at the larger-than-life holiday lighting displays dotting the waterfront and the parks.
 And don’t miss the Town Christmas Tree, made entirely from crab pots.